-The main use of the GRIP is via the following result, which essentially only differs from Lemma~\ref{lem:renyi-to-kl-simple} in that it has $\loss_{\fopt}$ on the right-hand side replaced by the GRIP loss $\grip{\bar{\eta}}$ and $\bar\eta$ replaced by $\bar\eta/2$.
-The proof is much more involved though since the comparators on the left and the right are not the same.
+We now work towards a first risk bound under the $v$-PPC condition, using the GRIP.
+The development is entirely analogous to that leading up to Theorem~\ref{thm:main-bounded-a}, our risk bound under the $v$-central condition.
+We start with the following result, which essentially only differs from Lemma~\ref{lem:renyi-to-kl-simple} and the corresponding lemma for the $v$-central condition and $f^*_{\epsilon}$-comparator, Lemma~\ref{lem:renyi-to-kl-grip-a}, in that it has $\loss_{\fopt}$ (as in Lemma~\ref{lem:renyi-to-kl-simple}) and $\ell_{f^*_{\epsilon}}$ (as in Lemma~\ref{lem:renyi-to-kl-grip-a}) on the right-hand side replaced by the GRIP loss $\grip{\bar{\eta}}$ and requires $\eta < \bar\eta/2$.
+The proof is much more involved though since the comparators on the left and the right are not connected in a straightforward manner. \begin{lemma} Let $\smtuple$ be a learning problem and let $f \in \cF$.
+Let $\bar{\eta} > 0$.
+Suppose that (\ref{eqn:emp-witness-badness-simple}) holds for some $u> 0$ and $c \in (0,1]$, i.e., $(P,\ell,\{f, f^*\})$ satisfies the $(u,c)$-witness condition.
+Let $c'_u := \frac{1}{c} \frac{\eta \cdot u + 1}{1 - \frac{2 \eta}{\bar{\eta}}}$.
+Then for all $\eta \in (0, \bar{\eta}/2)$,